Your One-Day Gluten-Free Guide to Disney World—from Gluten-Free Mickey Waffles to Ice-cream Macarons

 Breakfast: Gluten-Free Mickey Waffle Breakfast at Pop Century Resort

-Lunch – Gluten-Free Tamales at Pecos Bill Tall Tale Inn, Magic Kingdom
+Lunch: Gluten-Free Tamales at Pecos Bill Tall Tale Inn, Magic Kingdom

-The tamales themselves were flavourful and satisfying, with the chicken being our personal favourite.
+The tamales were flavourful and satisfying, with the chicken being our personal favourite.
 The portion sizes were just right, leaving us comfortably full without feeling overstuffed.

-Gluten-Free Snacks – Refreshing Gluten-Free Dole Whips
+Gluten-Free Snacks: Refreshing Gluten-Free Dole Whips

-Dessert - Strawberry Ice-Cream Macaron at EPCOT's French Pavilion
+Dessert: Strawberry Ice-Cream Macaron at EPCOT's French Pavilion

 Conclusion: